aurelien-dio/DIY-VPN-Guide/README.md

 Copy this entire line of text.

 **3. Add the public key to your provider's dashboard:**
 In the Scaleway interface, navigate to the "Credentials" or "SSH Keys" section.
-Add a new key, give it a memorable name (e.g., "MyMacBook"), and paste the public key you just copied.
+Add a new key, give it a memorable name (e.g. "MyMacBook"), and paste the public key you just copied.

 **4. Finalize instance creation:**
 Return to the instance creation screen and select the SSH key you just added.
 Now you can safely create the server.